Navajo State Park

 Amenities include:

-• Firewood available for purchase
+• Firewood is available for purchase at the Visitor Center or from Campground Hosts

 When you camp at Navajo State Park, check-in time is 1 p.m. on the day of arrival and check-out time is 12 p.m. (noon) on the day of departure.
 A reservation is necessary, and camping is allowed only in designated areas.
 A minimum reservation of two nights is required for cabins.
 The maximum stay is 14 days within a 28-day period.
 A maximum of six people, two motorized vehicles and only one camping unit is allowed per individual site.
 Parking on vegetation may result in a fine.
 Please do not tie anything, including hammocks, to the trees.